How Do You Know If Someone Is An Alcoholic?

 Her Story

-“I inadvertently found myself addicted to alcohol, meaning I never set out to become a problem drinker; no one doe.
+“I inadvertently found myself addicted to alcohol, meaning I never set out to become a problem drinker; no one does.
 I now know the reasons why I became an alcoholic.
 More importantly, I knew I had a problem, but I did not see the solution.
 Detox Plus UK provided me with a solution, and more importantly, they showed me how to work it.

 I thought because of my profession as a nursing sister who had worked in addiction wards that, if I knew about this problem, the staff at the clinic would learn from me.
 How wrong I was; my treatment period was not just about my alcohol problem; although that was my primary problem, a large part of the treatment was surrounding all the other issues that made me turn to alcohol.